GaveeshaWickrama/TaskNest/README.md

     * View all tasks and sort them by date and time.
     * Highlight tasks for the current day for better prioritization.

-## Functionalities

-* Task Management:

-Create, update, and delete tasks.
-View all tasks and sort them by date and time.
-Highlight tasks for the current day for better prioritization.
-User Authentication and Security:
+* User Authentication and Security:

-User registration and login functionality for secure access.
+    * User registration and login functionality for secure access.
-"Forgot Password" feature with an email verification process for account recovery.
+    * "Forgot Password" feature with an email verification process for account recovery.
-Change password feature to enhance account security.
+    * Change password feature to enhance account security.

-User Dashboard:
+* User Dashboard:

-A dedicated dashboard to view user information.
+    * A dedicated dashboard to view user information.
-Integrated to-do list for managing daily tasks efficiently.
+    * Integrated to-do list for managing daily tasks efficiently.

-Logout Feature:
+* Logout Feature:

-Securely log out from the application to protect user sessions.
+    * Securely log out from the application to protect user sessions.